Access Free Nevada Public Records: Find Information on Anyone

 To get court records in the trial courts, individuals need to check how each operates on their official website.
 They can click on the links for each court to view their websites, addresses, and processes—municipal courts, justice courts, and district courts.

-Interested parties can use the search case link to view appellate court records in Nevada.
-The system needs individuals to enter the case number and an alternative case caption.
 The portal is easy to use, so individuals may complete the search by following the prompts.
 It should be noted that accessing the case records via the internet portal is free.

 Source: Nevada Appellate Courts19